 Some city and local governments have launched what are known as harm-reduction programs, which focus on limiting virus transmission and overdoses through the promotion of safer drug use.
 Critics of such programs argue that decriminalization would lead to higher rates of drug use.

 In October 2017, President Trump declared the epidemic a public health emergency, freeing up some federal grant funds for states to direct toward the crisis and loosening restrictions on access to treatment.
-Meanwhile, a presidential commission has recommended other policies [PDF] to combat the crisis.
+Meanwhile, a presidential commission recommended other policies [PDF] to combat the opioid problem.
+A year later, Trump signed into law the Support for Patients and Communities Act, bipartisan legislation aimed at further expanding access to addiction treatment and increasing research on alternative pain medications, among other things.
+However, some observers say it does not provide enough sustained funding to curb the crisis.

 How are other countries dealing with opioid addiction?

 The Netherlands.
 The Netherlands permits the sale and use of small amounts of cannabis to steer users away from so-called hard drugs [PDF], such as cocaine and heroin, and has implemented harm-reduction policies.
-In the 1990s the country began offering heroin at no cost, and the rate of high-risk or so-called problem use has halved from 2002 to some fourteen thousand in 2012 [PDF], according to the European Monitoring Centre for Drugs and Drug Addiction.
+In the 1990s the country began offering heroin at no cost, and the rate of high-risk or “problem” use was halved from 2002 to some fourteen thousand cases in 2012, according to the European Monitoring Centre for Drugs and Drug Addiction, which estimates that the decline has since continued.
 Proponents of decriminalization point to the Netherlands for evidence that these policies work, though critics claim they have not curbed organized crime.

 Canada.
-Amid a growing opioid crisis of its own, Canada has authorized the opening of supervised consumption sites and partnered with China to curb fentanyl flows into the country, but the health ministry says “huge gaps” remain in the government’s ability to track and respond to the problem.
-A government report on opioid-related deaths in 2016—there were some 2,500—was the first attempt at a nationwide tally.
-Meanwhile, British Colombia and Alberta, two of Canada’s most populous provinces, have declared a public health emergency and crisis, respectively, boosting funding for addiction treatment and increasing access to naloxone.
+Amid a growing opioid crisis of its own, Canada has authorized the opening of supervised consumption sites and partnered with China to curb fentanyl flows into the country.
+British Columbia and Alberta, two of Canada’s most populous provinces, declared a public health emergency and crisis, respectively, boosting funding for addiction treatment and increasing access to naloxone.
+Opioid-related deaths in the country are still on the rise, however, with the death toll reaching nearly four thousand in 2017, a 33 percent increase from a year earlier.
+In mid-2018, the health ministry announced it would seek to restrict most marketing and advertising for opioids.

 Australia.
-Heroin use in Australia declined following an abrupt shortage of the drug in 2000, but the country has seen a sharp increase in the use of prescription opioids, now the cause of more than two-thirds of opioid-related deaths there.
+Heroin use in Australia declined following an abrupt shortage of the drug in 2000, but an increase in the use of prescription opioids has seen opioid-related deaths more than double since 2006.
 In 2012, the health ministry announced it would launch a nationwide electronic system already being used in Tasmania to monitor opioid prescriptions, but it has not yet been rolled out.
-The government is expected to ban over-the-counter painkillers containing codeine starting in 2018, noting that the move is a “very broad-brush approach” to the issue.
+In January 2018, the government enacted a ban on over-the-counter painkillers containing codeine.